ViggoRu21/Verklegt-2/readme.md

 In it we completed all the core requirements given in the assignment description.
 As well as these extra requirements:
-- We have a company side og the website
+- We have a company side of the website
   - Where they can log in
   - View their listings
+  - View applicants that have applied to the listing
+  - View information about that applicant
-- When a company account tries to log in as an applicant the site redirects
+- When a company account tries to log in as an applicant the site redirects them
 - We have a site listing all companies
-- Edit profile (more then required)
+- Edit profile (more than required)
 - Order by salary high to low and low to high
--
+- And more, this is not an exhaustive list

 ## Usage